ipitio/backage/README.md

 > [!WARNING]
 > Ensure your profile is [public](https://github.com/ipitio/backage/issues/34#issuecomment-2968850773) so that this repo can see your packages.

 Otherwise, if this is a fork, you'd prefer an alternative method, or your packages weren't added to the [index](https://github.com/ipitio/backage/tree/index) after a day, enter the case-sensitive name of each missing user or organization on a new line at the top of the queue, `owners.txt`, [here](https://github.com/ipitio/backage/edit/master/owners.txt) and make a pull request.
 Don't worry -- while my Contribution Graph is an uptime monitor of sorts, yours won't be.
-See the top of `bkg.sh` for details about available options, which must come last when passed to `update.sh`, as shown in `Self-Host` below.
+Run `bkg workflow-update --help` in the image for the available update options; the common ones are shown in `Self-Host` below.

 > [!TIP]
 > You only need to add names to the queue; IDs are fetched as needed and entries are removed once processed.